Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 - Lightning Bruiser: Firmly evolves into this after it became Infernape.

-- Man Bites Man: It violently sinked its teeth into Ash's shoulder when it lost control due to Blaze.
+- Man Bites Man: It violently sank its teeth into Ash's shoulder when it lost control due to Blaze.

 - Nice Guy: Even under Paul he was sweet-natured.
-When fighting Team Galactic, he took an attack meant for Pikachu from Saturn's Toxicroak, and when Ash felt guilty the next day for letting him get so badly hurt, Chimchar silently expressed that he didn't blame him at all.
+He was visibly incredibly guilty and tried to plead with Paul when commanded to attack Ash's Turtwig who was actively trying to protect him during their Tag Battle and managed to even overpower its fear of the opposing Zangoose to shield Turtwig from its Fire Blast to try and repay him, and when fighting Team Galactic, he took an attack meant for Pikachu from Saturn's Toxicroak.
+When Ash felt guilty the next day for letting him get so badly hurt, Chimchar silently expressed that he didn't blame him at all.

 - One-Man Army: In the last four Gym Battles Ash has in Sinnoh, it defeats two of the Gym Leaders' Pokémons each time.
 Then, in the battle against Paul at the Sinnoh League it beats half of his team.